awslabs/aws-cloudformation-template-formatter/README.md

 # AWS CloudFormation Template Formatter

-This repository contains `cfn-format`, a command line tool and Go library that reads in an existing [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template and outputs a cleanly-formatted, easy-to-read copy of the same template adhering to standards as used in AWS documentation. `cfn-format` can output either YAML or JSON as desired.
+This repository contains `cfn-format`, a command line tool that reads in an existing [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template and outputs a cleanly-formatted, easy-to-read copy of the same template adhering to standards as used in AWS documentation. `cfn-format` can output either YAML or JSON as desired.

 ## License